7 Health Benefits of Cantaloupe You Didn’t Know About (and a Word of Caution)

 Cantaloupe helps keep your skin healthy

 Read the fine print on your favorite facial moisturizer and you’re likely to find “stabilized retinol,” also knows as vitamin A, among the ingredients.
-Research shows that the antioxidant has been proven to repair, moisturize, and stabilize the skin on your face as well as slow down the aging process.
-While using skincare products high in vitamins A and C, which also contributes to photoprotection, are important, isolating the nutrients is not as beneficial as eating a whole food, says Majumdar.
-“Finding a food high in vitamin A, C, and fluid such as cantaloupe is the hat trick.”
+Research published in the Journal of Cosmetic Dermatology suggests that applying the antioxidant to your skin can slow down the aging process.
+While using skincare products high in vitamins A and C, which also contributes to photoprotection, are important, isolating the nutrients is not as beneficial as eating a whole food, according to Majumdar.
+“Finding a food high in vitamin A, C, and fluid such as cantaloupe is the hat trick,” she says.
 To boost the health benefits of eating foods rich in vitamin A, she suggests combining them with healthy fats like olive oil, avocado, or almonds.
 Eating cantaloupe with these foods can help with the absorption of vitamin A because it is a fat-soluble vitamin, she explains.
 “Think about having cantaloupe in a salad drizzled with olive oil, as a snack with a handful of almonds, or combined with a piece of salmon.”

 Cantaloupe helps keep you hydrated